 So much that Matt Cutts (head of webspam team at Google) himself admitted that recently, the guys at Google noticed successful cases of negative SEO, meaning that innocent sites were severely penalized for actions they had absolutely no control over.

 Following this statement, the rumor has been growing that Google may soon be releasing a tool in Google Webmaster Tools that would allow website owners to indicate which links they think shouldn’t be taken into consideration by search engines.
+Came across this Affordable Singapore SEO Agency and getting a huge boost in ranking.

 So will the rumor turn into something concrete?
 I personally hope so, for all webmasters who were unfairly hit by the recent search engine updates.